Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Little kids.

-Come swing Shurik"
+Come and download Shurik"

 Novgorodsky, Slutka.
 Sokolova N. 21 Zap.
 E.P.
-Privalov.
+Privalova.
 1928.)

-1. Specific formulas for affirming sleep (often initial ones), in terms of content setting the addressee of the genre to sleep: "Sleep, sleep // Do not raise your head"; "Sleep, sleep, // Sleep soon"; "Sleep without babbling, // Yes, without babbling"; "Sleep do not break, // Do not rise from the cradle"; "Sleep, child, until the evening, // You have nothing to do."; "Sleep, my baby // Yes, for the whole long day"; "I put to sleep // I persuade"; "I order you to sleep, // I put you to sleep"; "Bye-bye // Hurry up and fall asleep"; "Bai yes lulu // I'll put you to sleep as soon as possible"; "Bai da lyuli // Hurry up and fall asleep"; "Lu-lu-lu-lu! // I'll put my girlfriend to sleep."
-Note that the formulas of transformation in a dream (for example: "Sleep at night, // Grow by the clock"; "Sleep like a pebble // Get up like a feather"; "Sleep like a sun, // Like a grain of grain"; "Sleep longer // Gain more mind "; "Sleep soon // And how to sleep"; "Sleep at night // Get up at dawn"; "Sleep well, // Get up merrily"; "Katya will get enough sleep // Do not swagger") also have a command to sleep.
-Thus, we fix an unusually rich formula fund, directly related to the lulling of an infant.
+1. Specific formulas for affirming a dream (often initial), the content of which sets the recipient of the genre to sleep: “Sleep, sleep // Don’t lift your head”; “Sleep, sleep, // Fall asleep quickly”; “Sleep without babbling, // Yes, without babbling”; “Sleep, don’t break down, // Don’t get up from the ripples”; “Sleep, child, until evening, // You have nothing to do.”; “Sleep now, my baby // Yes, for the whole long day”; “Putting me to bed // Persuading”; “I tell you to sleep, // I put you to bed”; "Bye-bye // Hurry up and fall asleep"; “Bai and Lyulya // I’ll put you to sleep as soon as possible”; “Bai da Lyuli // Hurry up and fall asleep”; “Lu-lu-lu-lu! // I’ll put my girlfriend to sleep.”
+Note that the formulas for transformation in a dream (for example: “Sleep at night, // Grow by the hour”; “Sleep like a pebble // Rise like a feather”; “Sleep like the sun, // A grain of grain”; “Sleep longer // You’ll gain more intelligence) "; "He'll get enough sleep soon // How will he get enough sleep"; "Sleep at night // Get up at dawn"; "Sleep well, // Get up cheerfully"; "Katya will get enough sleep // Don't play around") also have a command to sleep.
+Thus, we document an unusually rich formula fund directly related to the euthanasia of an infant.

-2. Formulas for closing the eyes of a child:
+2. Formulas for closing a child’s eyes:

 "Close your eyes,

-Don't open until morning."
+Don't open it until the morning."

 “You, Zoinka, calm down.

-Close your angelic eyes
+Close your angelic eyes"

 "Sleep, calm down,

-Close your angelic eyes
+Close your angelic eyes"

 "Close your eyes,